mogden16/TradierTDA_Trader/README.md

 - You will need an access token and refresh token for each account you wish to use.
 - This will allow you to connect to your TDA account through the API.
-- Here is my [repo](https://github.com/TreyThomas93/TDA-Token) to help you to get these tokens and save them to your mongo database, in your users collection.
+- Here is Trey Thomas's [repo](https://github.com/TreyThomas93/TDA-Token) to help you to get these tokens and save them to your mongo database, in your users collection.

 ### <a name="gmail"></a> **GMAIL**